Paul Spong: Early life

-Paul Spong was born in Auckland, New Zealand, in 1939.
-He spent his early life in Whakatane on the north east coast of New Zealand.
+Spong was born in Auckland, New Zealand, in 1939.
+He spent his early life in Whakatāne on the northeast coast of New Zealand.
 He studied law and psychology at the University of Canterbury in Christchurch.
-In 1963 Spong became a graduate student in Dr.Donald Lindsley's Lab in the Psychology Department at UCLA (University of California at Los Angeles].
-He also worked in Dr. Ross Adey's Space Biology Lab in UCLA's Brain Research Institute (BRI).
-His work included computer analyses of human brain wave patterns and tracking information pathways.
+In 1963, Spong became a graduate student in Donald B. Lindsley's laboratory in the Psychology Department at the University of California, Los Angeles.
+He also worked in Ross Adey's Space Biology Lab in UCLA's Brain Research Institute (BRI).
+Spong's work included computer analyses of human brain wave patterns and tracking information pathways.
 Spong's doctoral thesis was on sensory stimulation, perception, and human consciousness.

 Transfer to Vancouver

-In 1967 Dr. Murray Newman of the Vancouver Aquarium, asked Dr. Patrick McGeer, head of the Neurological Lab at the University of British Columbia (UBC), to find a "whale scientist" to assist him at the aquarium.
-Dr. Spong was selected as the candidate to work at the Vancouver Aquarium with orca whales (Orcinus orca) after a successful interview and a recommendation from the head of the lab at UCLA.
+In 1967, Murray Newman of the Vancouver Aquarium, asked Patrick McGeer, head of the Neurological Lab at the University of British Columbia (UBC), to find a "whale scientist" to assist him at the aquarium.
+Spong was selected as the candidate to work at the Vancouver Aquarium with orcas after a successful interview and a recommendation from the head of the lab at UCLA.

-Dr. Spong arrived in Vancouver with his wife Linda, in April 1967.
-This was a few months after Skana, the orca that Paul would be working with, had been bought by the Vancouver Aquarium from The Pacific Northwest Boat Show.
+Spong arrived in Vancouver with his wife Linda in April 1967.
+This was a few months after Skana, the orca that Spong would be working with, had been bought by the Vancouver Aquarium from the Pacific Northwest Boat Show.